Feature Extraction for Novelty Detection in Network Traffic: Models and Metrics

 Such tradeoffs are well captured by a Receiver Operating Characteristic (ROC) curve, which plots the detection rate against the false alarm rate as $t$ is varied from small to large; a large area under the curve (AUC) indicates that good tradeoffs are possible under the given detection approach.
 We therefore adopt AUC as a sensible measure of performance.

-\paragraph{Sensitivity to Hyperparameters.} All detection procedures come with hyperparameters, i.e., configuration choices that can greatly affect performance.
+\paragraph{Sensitivity to Hyperparameters:} All detection procedures come with hyperparameters, i.e., configuration choices that can greatly affect performance.
 Important hyperparameters are e.g., bandwidth in KDE or OSCVM, number of partitions in IF, number of components in GMM, embedding dimension in PCA and AE.
 We therefore have to carefully pick such parameters in practice, although the right approach remains unclear, especially in \emph{unsupervised learning} problems such as novelty detection where we typically do not have a labeled validation set to evaluate choices.

-Since hyperparameter tuning in unsupervised learning remains the subject of ongoing research in Machine Learning and Statistics, \emph{we decided to present results for the best choices of parameters}, picked a posteriori as those choices that result in the best performance on a test set, as described in Section \ref{sec:hyperparamTuning} below.
+{Since hyperparameter tuning in unsupervised learning remains the subject of ongoing research in Machine Learning and Statistics, \emph{we decided to present results for the best choices of parameters}, picked as those choices that result in the best performance on a separate validation set, and used to report results on an independent test set.
+The tuning parameters for each method are described in Section \ref{sec:hyperparamTuning} below, while Appendix \ref{tab:train_test_sets} gives data sizes (with validation kept around 1/4 test sizes). }

 More configuration details such as range or parameters are given in Section \ref{sec:hyperparamTuning}.
-Other configuration choices based on common rule-of-thumbs are covered in the appendix along with relevant results.
+Other configuration choices based on common rule-of-thumbs are covered in more detail in the appendix along with relevant results.